 Editor's Note: This post has been updated for accuracy and comprehensiveness on September 8, 2020.

 Growing sales begins with the sales leadership team, not the sales producers.
 So, if there is a desire to grow or continue growing, place more thought, programs and continuing education against the sales leadership team.
-In that spirit, here are five coaching activities and behaviors our research supports that will help you consistently grow sales:
+In that spirit, here are five coaching behaviors and activities our research supports that will help you consistently grow sales:

 1) Treat everyone uniquely: